siwoolee89/Siwoo_BlueStampPortfolio/index.md

 <!--
 # Final Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+My final milestone was adding modifications.
+I added several new changes beyond the base robot, one of them being a remote control.
+The remote control doesn't allow you to explicitly control the robot, but it does allow you to stop the car and move it backwards.
+It also has a button to initiate self driving.
+Basically, the self driving is the code from the previous milestone, allowing the car to turn when it sees obstacles and continue moving forward.
+Additionally, when the car is told to stop, it will also play a buzzer sound to let the user know it has stopped moving.

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone